maxzod/df_builder/README.md

 - start with `DartFileBuilder`
 - add what you need from `ClassBuilder` `ClassGetter` `ClassProp`
 - convert it to string using `DartFileBuilder`.toString()

+# Builders

+# DartFileBuilder

+- can add comments
+- can add exports
+- can add imports